brtrdkeller/Assistance-UNSSC-courses/accessibility-report.md

 WCAG test - 1.1.1
 {: .label .label-green }

-The image under 'We want to hear from you!' does not have alt text.
+The image under "We want to hear from you!" does not have alt text.

 #### Color contrast issue
 {: .d-inline-block .no_toc }